 Many scholarships require you to complete a FAFSA.

-If you will be filing the FAFSA for the first time, you can get a head start by creating your FSA ID ahead of time.
+If you are filing the FAFSA for the first time, get a head start by creating your account (FSA ID) ahead of time.
 The FSA ID is a username and password combination that gives you access to Federal Student Aid's online systems.
 It can also serve as your legal signature.
 If you don’t have an FSA ID by the time you fill out your FAFSA, you will be prompted to apply for one, but it may take one to three days before you receive it.
 Get a head start on that process today by creating one here.